Apply for a passport.

 Proof of U.S. citizenship, which may be a previous U.S. passport, certified birth certificate or Certificate of Citizenship or Naturalization.
 No photocopies will be accepted.
 Documents will be returned with your issued passport.

-Current proof of identity, which may be established with a previous U.S. passport or a current valid driver’s license, military ID card or state ID card.
+Current proof of identity, established with a previous U.S. passport or a current valid driver’s license or military ID.
+Please contact your local branch staff if you do not have any of those proofs.

 One passport photo.